 Neonatal tetanus is a major cause of death among newborns in developing countries.
 Tetanus toxoid injections given to the mother during pregnancy protect both mother and child against this disease.
-Figure 26 shows that in the East Province, the percentage of mothers age 15-49 whose last birth was protected against tetanus is 82 percent; this means that 18 percent of pregnant women were not protected against tetanus, and at the national level it is also 18 percent of pregnant women who were not protected against tetanus.
-According to the districts, the percentage of mothers whose last birth was protected against neonatal tetanus is highest in Rwamagana and Kirehe Districts (93 percent, each), and lowest in Nyagatare Districts (65 percent).
+Figure 26 shows that in the South Province, the percentage of mothers whose last birth was protected against tetanus is 82 percent; this means that 18 percent of mothers were not protected against neonatal tetanus for their last birth.
+The same situation is observed at national level.
+According to the districts, the percentage of mothers whose last birth was protected against tetanus is highest in Nyaruguru and Ruhango districts (90 percent, each), and lowest in Nyamagabe and Muhanga districts (81 percent, each)

-Figure 26: Percentage of mothers 15-49 whose last birth was protected against neonatal tetanus
+Figure 25: Percentage of mothers 15-49 whose last birth was protected against neonatal tetanus3

-Note: Neonatal tetanus includes mothers with two injections during the pregnancy of their last birth or two or more injections (the last within 3years of the last live birth), or three or more injections (the last within 5 years of the last birth) or four or more injections (the last within 10 years of the last within 10 years of the last live birth), or five or more injections at any time prior to the last birth.
+Note: Neonatal Tetanus3 Includes mothers with two injections during the pregnancy of their last birth, or two or more injections (the last within 3 years of the last live birth), or three or more injections (the last within 5 years of the last birth), or four or more injections (the last within 10 years of the last live birth), or five or more injections at any time prior to the last birth.